cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

 ## Key Points

-In this section, you will:
+In this section, we're going to address the following points:

 1. **The Role of the ERM Librarian:** The ERM librarian requires a holistic understanding across technical services, collection development, and a